tommay/risp/README.md

 lack of tail-call optimization so trying to print an infinite list, even though it's done incrementally, will blow the stack.

-Update: I've tried using trampolines and they don't seem to fix the memory problem.
-Perhpaps it has to do with risp creating an evaluation tree instead of an evaluation graph.
+Update: I've tried using trampolines to do tail recursion without blowing the stack and they don't seem to fix the memory problem.
+Perhaps it has to do with risp creating an evaluation tree instead of an evaluation graph.
 Somewhere here there is risp, Haskell, and Frege code where both risp and Frege have the memory problem but Haskell does not, IIRC it's a zip/filter example but I could be wrong.
 That's a good place to start looking into things.

 Or consider this code:
 ones = 1 : ones